Jill Biden pays surprise visit to Ukraine, meets first lady

 Eleanor Roosevelt visited servicemen abroad during World War II to help boost troop morale.
 Pat Nixon joined President Richard Nixon on his 1969 trip to South Vietnam, becoming the first first lady to visit a combat zone, according to the National First Ladies’ Library.
 She flew 18 miles from Saigon in an open helicopter, accompanied by U.S. Secret Service agents.

 Hillary Clinton visited a combat zone, stopping in Bosnia in 1996.
-Laura Bush visited Afghanistan twice, in 2005 and 2008, during the U.S.-led war there.
-Melania Trump accompanied President Donald Trump to Iraq in December 2018.
+Four years after the 9/11 terrorist attacks and during the U.S.-led war in Afghanistan, Laura Bush went to Kabul in 2005 and Melania Trump accompanied President Donald Trump to Iraq in December 2018.

-This story has been corrected to reflect that the name of Ukraine’s first lady is Olena Zelenska, not Olena Zelenskyy.